If you design content for government, you’ve most likely come across the dreaded question at the end of a project: “is this PDF accessible?”

 When you export to PDF, in the general options select create tagged PDF, include bookmarks and hyperlinks and optimize for fast web view.
 Once you export your PDF, check your document for accessibility in Adobe Acrobat to identify any problems and fix them manually.

 For more important information on accessibility standards, visit Web Content Accessibility Guidelines (WCAG) 2.0.
-We used these tips to make our recent projects more accessible, as the recent Delivering for Tomorrow: APS Workforce Strategy 2025.
-If you need help in designing accessible reports for your department, reach out to us at email@example.com
+We used these tips to make our recent projects more accessible, for example the Delivering for Tomorrow: APS Workforce Strategy 2025.
+If you need help in designing accessible reports for your department, reach out to us at firstname.lastname@example.org